Shakir-Hussain12/inotebook/README.md

 **For E2E tests, run the following command**
 - npm run cy

-  It will open cypress UI & you can use it to run the tests manually
+  It will open Cypress UI & you can use it to run the tests manually

 ### Deployment
 - In progress...